-US ROUTE 1 OVER RAMP N (NJ) (STRUCTURE NO. 22) (1 span, steel multi - girder)
+US ROUTE 1 OVER RAMP N (NJ) (STRUCTURE NO. 22)

 The approaches have been downgraded from good condition to satisfactory due to the potholes, deteriorated patches and settled bituminous pavement at both approaches and spall in the north approach in the north approach slab.